Skip to main content

 • finding technologies that improve the genetic analysis of stool samples, which may reveal the presence of tumor DNA

-• looking at changes in the gut microbiome and trying to identify specific bacteria that could potentially help screen patients for CRC
+• looking at changes in the gut microbiome and trying to identify specific bacteria that could potentially help identify patients at risk for colorectal cancer

-NCI’s FORTE Colorectal Cancer Prevention Trial, is now looking at whether some people with 1 or 2 small polyps can wait 10 years before returning for another colonoscopy.
-By comparing two study groups, one with repeat screenings after 5 years, and one with screenings after 10 years, researchers hope to learn whether waiting 10 years is as good at preventing colorectal cancer as follow-up exams after 5 years.
+NCI’s FORTE Colorectal Cancer Prevention Trial, is now looking at whether some people with one or two small polyps can wait 10 years before returning for another colonoscopy.
+By comparing two study groups, one with repeat colonoscopy after 5 years, and one with repeat colonoscopy after 10 years, researchers hope to learn whether waiting 10 years is as good at preventing colorectal cancer as follow-up exams after 5 years.

 Treatment for Colorectal Cancer